Reading Suggestions for the French Revolution

 If you are going to read just one history of the French Revolution, choose The Days of the French Revolution by Christopher Hibbert (1980).
 A vivid account, written with flair, it focuses on the key days (journées) that shaped and directed the Revolution.

 If you read just one memoir of the French Revolution, let it be The Memoir of Madame de la Tour du Pin.
 Written in 1820 for her only surviving child, the memoir is, by turns, funny and harrowing, personal and shrewd about the politics of the author’s world.
 Even better, read it side-by-side with Caroline Morehead’s wonderful biography of Lucie Dillon, the Marquise de la Tour du Pin, Dancing to the Precipice.
-(In The Clock Mistress, the unnamed woman who says to the fictional Pierre “I fear we are all dancing to the precipice” is the real-life Lucie Dillon.)
+(In Nightfall in Pars, the unnamed woman who says to the fictional Theo “I fear we are all dancing to the precipice” is the real-life Lucie Dillon.)

-Sources I drew on for The Clock Mistress:
+Sources I drew on for Nightfall in Paris:

 Davidson, Ian, The French Revolution: From Enlightenment to Tyranny (Pegasus Books, 2016).